 When you fill out your Free Application for Federal Student Aid (FAFSA), your eligibility is automatically determined for federal loans.
 Federal loans offer the lowest fixed interest rates and borrower protections like deferment and forbearance options, the ability to postpone repayment six to nine months after graduation, and extended- and income-based repayment plans.

 Private student loans are also an option to cover unmet college costs.
 These are offered by banks and independent lending institutions, which have their own requirements for approval and individual interest rates, loan limits, processing fees and repayment conditions.
 To get a private student loan, you must apply for the loan with a specific bank or financial institution.
+Here are a few of Nitro's recommended lenders: Sallie Mae, Ascent, and College Ave.

 How to apply for a private student loan